aman-malhotra1/aman-malhotra1/README.md

 Hi, I am Aman Malhotra.
-I love to analyze data and develop complicated reports and solve complicated problems by using DAX measures and calculations.
+I love to analyze data and develop reports and solve complicated problems by using advanced DAX measures and calculations.

 Skills :